 Individual Psychotherapy for Maternal Mental Health

-I offer specialized individual therapy for those navigating the emotional and psychological challenges that can arise throughout the reproductive and parenting journey.
-This phase of life can bring a mix of hope, uncertainty, and significant change, and therapy provides a safe, compassionate space to slow down and process it all.
-Together, we work to make sense of complex emotions, build coping strategies that feel realistic and supportive, and help you adjust to the evolving roles and transitions that come with this experience, so you can move through this season with greater clarity, confidence, and emotional balance.
+We work to make sense of complex emotions, build coping strategies that feel realistic and supportive, and help you adjust to the evolving roles and transitions that come with this experience, so you can move through this season with greater clarity, confidence, and emotional balance.

 - Prenatal and Perinatal Mental Health